Gerardofl84/the-odin-project-training/foundations/HTML-foundations/html-foundations.md

         </ol>
     </body>
     ```
-    > Each list item in an ordered list begin with a number instead.
+    > Each list item in an ordered list begins with a number instead.